ClementNerma/Rave/docs/master.md

 }
 ```

 Here, we create a flex which takes a tuple as an argument, and return another one.
 We use tuples' `.map!` flex to create a new tuple from the provided one.
+Note that, thanks to the nature of flexs, they can take literal arguments, which are prefixed with the `lit` keyboard.

 We give to this method a flex callback which takes the value of the current index (we don't care about it) as well as the index.
 Our flex returns a value that can be of any official type (`>Any`).
 This way, if we return an `int`, the returned value will be an official `int` and not an `int` hidden behind an `Any` official type.